strontic/strontic.github.io/xcyclopedia/library/Utilman.exe-AA765332ACD18BCCB031A55FA64D5957.md

 ## Possible Misuse

 *The following table contains possible examples of `Utilman.exe` being misused.
-While `Utilman.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Utilman.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --